The Dasaka Master Reference Post (DMRP)

 Tsura (t-SUE-rah), Datsue with a motherly temperament and a wry humor, was on the first expedition to Mata Nui

-Nihi (KNEE-hee), Menti warrior who was chosen for the first expedition to Mata Nui
+Nihi (KNEE-hee), Menti warrior who was chosen for the first expedition to Mata Nui, an Eiyu

 Vezok's Friend has done several artworks of the Kentoku Archipelago and its denizens, which should serve as good indicators as to the general nature of appearances in Dasaka society.

 Dasaka are all various hues and balances of blue and gold.
 How blue vs. how gold they are, what hues they are, and that sort of thing does not denote/align with caste.
 The visual way castes are distinguished is by their apparel; where high-ranking Menti will wear rich fabrics and intricate crystal armor - ceremonial garments - Saihoko generally clothe themselves in pragmatic water/windproof ponchos and the like.

 Colors worn by Menti are usually those of their clan.
 Almost all cloth Kuno owns, for instance, is dominantly red, because that's the Fursic color.
 The Umbraline color is officially purple, and the Dastana wear various tints of yellow.
 Minor clans usually have to settle for two-color schemes in their regalia, since single colors have almost all been taken by older and more powerful ones.
 The Rora and her family can wear whatever colors they wish, to reinforce the idea that they are separate from and above clan politics.

 White and black, though, are usually not among these colors.
 Here's what white and black generally represent in Dasaka culture, and how they're used:

 White: light, age, honor, sky, wisdom, discipline, Zuto Nui.
 This color is seen as female.